 Ed’s a speech therapist with 7 years’ experience working in rural and remote areas of Australia.
 He has worked across various settings including schools, disability services, large residential centres, non-government organisations, community health centres, an aboriginal medical service, hospitals, aged care facilities.
-Ed also spent 2 years teaching in undergraduate and graduate students in speech pathology at Sydney Uni.
+Ed also spent 2 years teaching in undergraduate and graduate students in speech pathology at the University of Sydney.

 Ed is very focused on being led by the priorities of his clients, and he enjoys working towards goals that are practical and meaningful for clients and their support networks.
 Ed is a rural generalist, so he works with people of all ages with all sorts of goals for communication and eating/drinking, but he especially enjoys working with people who use AAC.